 In this four-part series on finding skilled nursing, we’ll break down signs that your loved one needs this kind of care, how to talk about it with your family, what and how you can expect to pay, and ways you can find the right skilled nursing location for your loved one.

-The holidays have come and gone, and you were glad to see your family all together in one place.
-But one thing you noticed over the past few weeks was your mother’s rapidly declining health.
+Over the past few weeks, you've noticed your mother’s rapidly declining health.
 She doesn’t drive anymore, needs help taking her medications, and is beginning to have trouble walking.

 Does this mean she needs to move to a skilled nursing community?